Louis Untermeyer was a well-known poetry critic and anthologist when a unique opportunity came his way.

 By then, though, Hale was in poor health.
 She died at age 60 from a brain tumor.

-When Hale was removed from teaching, she wasn’t allowed to tell her students goodbye.
+Hale wasn’t allowed to tell her students goodbye when she was fired as a teacher.
 Instead, she wrote them a note.

 - “Bygones: The recollections of Louis Untermeyer.”
 Louis Untermeyer.
 New York.
 Harcourt, Brace & World, Inc. 1965.

 - “Past Poets Laureate: 1961-1970.”
 Library of Congress.
 Undated.
 Visit

 - “Louis Untermeyer, a Poet, Critic and the Producer of 90 Anthologies, Is Dead at 92.”
 Alden Whitman, The New York Times.
 Dec.
 20, 1977.
 Visit

 - “Louis Untermeyer, Anthologist, Dies.”
 Martin Weil, The Washington Post.
 Dec.
 20, 1977.
 Visit